dvcopae/ticket-service-assignment/README.md

    fun post(url: String, body: Any): Response fun get(url: String): Response
 }
-# Context

-### Inventory
-Stations	Each station has a name

-Routes	Each route is a sequence of stops on stations.
-Each stop at a station will have the distance traveled on that route compared to the previous station.

-Service	A service is a physical train that operates at a specific route at a specific time.
-A service is using multiple carriages to make a physical train.

-Carriage	A component that represents a part of a physical train.

-Seats	Each carriage has multiple seats in different comfort zones. (first-class, second-class).

-### Booking
-Booking	A collection of passenger information and seat reservations.

-A booking has a unique identifier.

-Ticket	A ticket contains a seat and is only valid for an origin and destination on a certain service.

-Passenger	A passenger will have a name and can have multiple tickets.

-Reservation System	A collection of bookings that can answer queries & stores new bookings.

 # Scenarios
 With this data model we would like you to implement the following scenarios.